jsiebern/re-typescript/README.md

     - [ ] Classes
     - [ ] Intersection types
     - [x] Type Parameters
-      - [ ] Apply default params when extending
+      - [x] Apply default params when extending
+      - [x] Think about the order of params when applying args as default (solved by throwing an error as its not valid in TS either)
-      - [ ] Never omit unresolved parameterised interfaces by config
+      - [x] Never omit unresolved parameterised interfaces by config (solved by resolving extensions completely)
-      - [ ] Throw error if 2 type parameters have the same name
+      - [x] Throw error if 2 type parameters have the same name
   - [x] Abstracted file loader to resolve import / exports (should work both on web / native)
   - [ ] Implement separate file loaders
   - [x] Resolve extension refs for the current type (finalize all fields)